 Founder Mary is a trained florist who discovered an affinity for dried flowers.

-“One of the aims for my business is to leave as positive an effect on the environment as possible.
-There are lots of ways that dried flowers in themselves are effortlessly environmentally-friendly.
-For a start, they last for years and are reusable.
+“One of the aims for my business is to leave as positive an effect on the environment as possible.”

 When it comes to developing new products and making business decisions like packaging materials, the environmental impact of materials and processes is always a consideration.

-Mary Elizabeth Flowers wreaths and flower crowns are made without plastic.
-The postal packaging materials have been selected specifically for being recyclable or compostable as well as their fitness for purpose.
+As far as possible, Mary Elizabeth Flowers products are made without plastic.
+Where plastic is used, the nature of the products means that it is not single-use plastic.
+Postal packaging materials are also selected specifically for being recyclable or compostable as well as their fitness for purpose.